Hupa: Fishing

 Hupa, like many tribes in the area, fish for salmon in the Klamath and Trinity rivers.
 One of the methods they once used to capture fish was the fish weir, which tribal members would maintain.
-Hupa share all of their fishing practices with the neighboring Yurok Tribe.
-Hupa tribal fishers and their families rely on the Spring and Fall Chinook Salmon runs.
+Hupa share all of their fishing practices with the neighboring Yurok Hupa tribal fishers and their families rely on the Spring and Fall Chinook Salmon runs.
 Acorns, once abundant, were a main staple until they grew scarce.
 Because Hupa were not located as close to the sea as their neighboring Yurok Tribe, they traded supplies with them, such as salt in exchange for baskets, or acorns for canoes.

 Population

 Estimates for the pre-contact populations of most native groups in California have varied substantially.
 Alfred L. Kroeber thought that the 1770 population of Hupa was 1,000 and that Chilula and Whilkut accounted for another 1,000.
-Kroeber estimated the population of Hupa in 1910 as 500.
+Kroeber estimated the population of Hupa in 1910 to be 500.
 In 1943, Sherburne F. Cook proposed an aboriginal population of 1,000 for Hupa and 600 for Chilula.
 He subsequently suggested a population for Hupa alone of 2,900.
 William J. Wallace felt that the latter estimate was "much too high", and allowed 1,000 for Hupa, 500–600 for Chilula, and 500 for Whilkut.
 The Hoopa Valley Indian Reservation has a resident population of 2,633 persons according to the 2000 census.

 Reservations

-Hupa descendants have since been incorporated mainly into the Hoopa Valley Indian Reservation and another tribes:
+Hupa descendants have since been incorporated mainly into the Hoopa Valley Indian Reservation and other tribes: